kubedb/docs/docs/guides/mongodb/scaling/horizontal-scaling/sharding.md

 ##### Verify Number of Shard and Shard Replicas

-Let's check the number of shards this database from the MongoDB object and the number of statefulsets it has,
+Let's check the number of shards this database from the MongoDB object and the number of petsets it has,

 ```bash
 $ kubectl get mongodb -n demo mg-sharding -o json | jq '.spec.shardTopology.shard.shards'